Mohammed-af/image-pipeline/image-pipeline/README.md

 # Connect to PostgreSQL and see everything
 docker exec -it postgres psql -U postgres -d imagedb

-# Once connected, run these queries:
+//Once connected, run these queries:

 \x on  -- Enable expanded display
 SELECT * FROM image_records ORDER BY processed_at DESC;
 \q     -- Exit

-# Or run directly:
+//Or run directly:

 docker exec postgres psql -U postgres -d imagedb -c " SELECT
     filename,